zsustc/colon_reconstruction_dataset/README.md

 cy = 320.0;
 baseline = 4.5; %unit in milimeter

-Our developed simulator and datasetlink: https://studentutsedu-my.sharepoint.com/:f:/g/personal/shuai_zhang_student_uts_edu_au/EgYXJSm-4HdEj7ZnO6S1eSUBuS0wDmjRAJpbx30VOgJhjQ?e=3AUDfG
+# Our developed simulator and datasetlink:
+https://studentutsedu-my.sharepoint.com/:f:/g/personal/shuai_zhang_student_uts_edu_au/EgYXJSm-4HdEj7ZnO6S1eSUBuS0wDmjRAJpbx30VOgJhjQ?e=3AUDfG

+# If this link is invalid, please go to "https://github.com/zsustc/virtual-colonoscopy-simulator/edit/main/README.md"
+# From the new link, you can find the simulator and source code.

 If you use the developed simulator and datasets in your papers, please cite our paper named "A Template-based 3D Reconstruction of Colon Structures and Textures from Stereo
 Colonoscopic Images", thank you very much!